 You'll be directed to the My Profile tab, where you can edit your profile.
 Scroll down until you see Timezone.
 Click on the dropdown to change your account to the appropriate time zone, and then click Save Changes.

 Now Schedule will trigger at the correct time, and not 2 a.m.
 (Unless that's what you want.)

 Pick your schedule

-Click on the Zap template below to get started, or go into the Zap Editor to start from scratch.
+Click on the Zap below to get started, or go into the Zap editor to start from scratch.

 If you're creating your Zap from scratch, search for and select Schedule by Zapier.
 It's also located under Built-in Apps.

 If you're using the template, the app and trigger event will already be selected.
 If you'd like to select a different cadence, such as weekly or monthly, just click on the dropdown under Choose Trigger Event to make your selection.
 Click Continue.